-WWE Raw Post Show 11/21/22: WWE Milks Team Bianca 5th Member Reveal; Peacock / WWE Black Friday 99 Cents Deal; Mia Yim Gets Name Change; Huge Survivor Series Updates (Title Match Added)
+WWE Raw Post Show 11/21/22: WWE Milks Team Bianca 5th Member Reveal; Peacock / WWE Black Friday 99 Cents Deal; Mia Yim Gets A Nickname; Huge Survivor Series Updates (Title Match Added)

 - WWE Survivor Series news plus: Seth Rollins vs Austin Theory vs Bobby Lashley added

-- Mia Yim gets a name change: Michin (which means ‘crazy’ in Korean)
+- Mia Yim gets a nickname: Michin (means ‘crazy’ in Korean)

 - WWE Royal Rumble 2023 makes history as largest grossing Royal Rumble event of all time